Maverick95/Advent-Of-Code-2021-Erlang/README.md

 Main problem is it doesn't work like any language I've encountered, so every problem seems like a headache.
 I'm trying to implement Day 5 at the moment (well I'm about to start).

+The VS Code helper for Erlang can be a bit flaky, sometimes if you get a syntax error highlighted in red, if you delete/add a character to leave the same code the error will disappear.

+Erlang encourages you to write fewer lines / characters of code.
+It is very "whatever the opposite of verbose is".
+Concise.
+That's the word.
+Concise.

+Disadvantages - sometimes you get multiple nested case-s and ifs where the else returns say an error.
+In these cases EVERY NESTED CONDITIONAL STATEMENT must define the "else" condition, or else (no pun intended) you get a run-time error.